-PhD Supervisor key areas practice based research in radio, podcasting, sound art and radio art.
+PhD Supervisor key areas practice based research in radio, podcasting, sound art, community radio and radio art.

-2013-20: Watershed Bristol, International Radio Conference Prato Italy, MUTEK Festival, Tate Modern, Hull University Sound and Environment, Goldsmiths and Kent University The Sound of Memory, Jerwood Arts Space, Transnational Radio Encounters University of Utrecht, Goldsmiths Women in Sound, Sound Art Matters Kunst Haus Gallery Aarhus DK, Critical Waves, ICA.
+2013-21: UAL, Watershed Bristol, International Radio Conference Prato Italy, MUTEK Festival, Tate Modern, Hull University Sound and Environment, Goldsmiths and Kent University The Sound of Memory, Jerwood Arts Space, Transnational Radio Encounters University of Utrecht, Goldsmiths Women in Sound, Sound Art Matters Kunst Haus Gallery Aarhus DK, Critical Waves, ICA.
 Keynote Net Station Conference University of Bragga Portugal.
 Brighton Digital Festival Radio // Future Sounds Conference, Yorkshire Sculpture Park, University of the Arts London, ECREA Radio Research Madrid, Story of Sound for Lighthouse Arts Brighton Pavilion, Camden Peoples Theatre.
 University of Hull.
-Outside Sounds Exrapool Holland, Symposium Acoustic Ecology Kent University, Parasol Unit Foundation for Contemporary Art London.
-ECREA Radio Research Conference University of Sunderland, London.
-University of Kent.
-International Radio Conference University of Bedford.
-Theatre in the Cloud, Gulbenkian Theatre, ABF Whitechapel Gallery London.
+Outside Sounds Exrapool Holland, Symposium Acoustic Ecology Kent University, Parasol Unit Foundation for Contemporary Art London, ECREA Radio Research Conference University of Sunderland, London.
+University of Kent, International Radio Conference University of Bedford, Theatre in the Cloud, Gulbenkian Theatre, ABF Whitechapel Gallery London.

 2006-12: Trans X Transmission Art Symposium Toronto, Transmission Arts Colloquium NYC, Radio Art.
 Universitat Abat Oliba, CEU Barcelona, University of the Arts LCC, Milan University Italy.Sunderland University, Thames Valley University, Central St Martins, Sienna University, University of St Andrews, London School of Economics, London Metropolitan University, London College of Communications, Chelsea College of Art, Deep Wireless Festival Toronto, Dana Centre London Science Museum, The Big Chill Festival and the CMA Radio Festival.